The Three Tier Approach

 - Integrity – Behaving consistently with the values you promote; striving to know yourself and behaving authentically.

-- Empowerment – Giving voice to your own power, and providing the tools to help others recognize and access their power.
+- Empowerment – Giving voice to your own power, and partnering with others to nurture the tools to recognize and access their power.

 - Accountability – Being responsible for maintaining a set of professional standards, keeping clear boundaries between yourself and your work.